Cultivating Calmness in a Crisis

 I had breakfast this morning at the Palo Alto Creamery in downtown Palo Alto.
 It’s a great place for breakfast (or lunch) with a nice ambience on the corner of Emerson and Hamilton.
 I had a 9:30am meeting with a client in Palo Alto so I packed up Russell Ackoff‘s “The Art of Problem Solving,” dropped my older boy off at school and strolled into the Creamery at about 8:20 with an took an hour to read, jot some thoughts, and enjoy a great breakfast.
+And a great place to cultivate calmness in a crisis.

 I like Ackoff’s writing.
 His clear explanations of systems thinking renew my energy and sense of purpose.
 The 9:30 meeting was likely to be contentious: we were facing a crisis and startup founders, as they discuss strategy, can sometimes shed more heat than light on the future.